sparkflows/sparkflows-docs/docs/user-guide/connectors/jdbc.rst

 In order to connect to a JDBC source like MySQL/Oracle/DB2 etc. the JDBC driver needs to be installed in Fire Insights.

-Use the steps here for installing the corresponding JDBC driver for your RDBMS:
+Use the steps given at the following link for installing the corresponding JDBC driver for your RDBMS:

 - http://docs.sparkflows.io/en/latest/operating/installing-jdbc-drivers.html